gnubodhi/Dans-Soil-Alchemy/README.md

 - **Charcoal and ash** from Stage 1
 - Spray each layer with bokashi solution

-The bin produces **leachate**: a nitrogen-rich organic liquid fertilizer containing beneficial microbes.
+The bin produces **leachate**: a nitrogen-rich organic liquid fertiliser containing beneficial microbes.
 🔸 Dilute **1:100 to 1:200** before applying to sensitive plants.

 ### ✅ Safety Benefit: